isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

  - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met; OR is less restrictive, requiring only one criteria to be met for the data to display.
  - You may want to consider adding the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

-Molecular Tab
-^^^^^^^^^^^^^

-The Molecular Tab is only available for TCGA data.
-It enables the user to filter by Gene Mutation Status, creating a cohort based on the presence of a mutation (of various types) in a gene or genes.

-To combine multiple gene filters, select AND (requires all filters to be met for the data to be filtered) or OR (at least one criteria needs to be met for the data to be displayed).
-You can also filter by Genomic Build.

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^